oracle/graalpython/graalpython/lib-graalpython/patches/README.md

 # when the wheel was built from a subdirectory.
 When applying a patch on a sdist, this option will cause the patch
 # process to be run from given subdirectory.
 Has no effect when applying patches on wheels.
 subdir = 'src'
+# Optional.
+Can specify preference for or against this version when selecting which version to install.
+Defaults to 1.
+# When ordering all available versions in the index, each version gets a priority of the first entry it matches in this
+# file.
+If it doesn't match, it gets priority 0.
+Versions with higher priority are then prefered for installation.
+This
+# means that by default, versions with patches are prefered.
+Set the priority to 0 if you want the version not to be
+# prefered, for example when keeping an old patch that was accepted upstream in a newer version.
+Set the version to
+# a number greater than 1 if you want given version to be preferred to other entries.
+install-priority = 1

 # The next entry will apply to all other artifacts of foo
 [[patches]]